-Figure 11-1.
-PWM Block Diagram
+Figure 10-1.
+PMW8B6CV1 Block Diagram

-The PWM module has a total of 8 external pins.
+The PMW8B6CV1 module has a total of six external pins.

-This pin serves as waveform output of PWM channel 7 and as an input for the emergency shutdown feature.
+This pin serves as waveform output of PWM channel 5 and as an input for the emergency shutdown feature.

-This section describes in detail all the registers and register bits in the PWM module.
+This subsection describes in detail all the registers and register bits in the PMW8B6CV1 module.

-The special-purpose registers and register bit functions that are not normally available to device end users, such as factory test control registers and reserved registers, are clearly identified by means of shading the appropriate portions of address maps and register diagrams.
+The special-purpose registers and register bit functions that would not normally be made available to device end users, such as factory test control registers and reserved registers are clearly identified by means of shading the appropriate portions of address maps and register diagrams.
 Notes explaining the reasons for restricting access to the registers and functions are also explained in the individual register descriptions.

-This section describes the content of the registers in the PWM module.
-The base address of the PWM module is determined at the MCU level when the MCU is defined.
+The following paragraphs describe the content of the registers in the PMW8B6CV1 module.
+The base address of the PMW8B6CV1 module is determined at the MCU level when the MCU is defined.
 The register decode map is fixed and begins at the first address of the module address offset.
-The figure below shows the registers associated with the PWM and their relative offset from the base address.
-The register detail description follows the order they appear in the register map.
+Table 10-1 shows the registers associated with the PWM and their relative offset from the base address.
+The register detail description follows the order in which they appear in the register map.

 Reserved bits within a register will always read as 0 and the write will be unimplemented.
-Unimplemented functions are indicated by shading the bit. .
+Unimplemented functions are indicated by shading the bit.